John Breaux: Early life and career

 Breaux was born in Crowley, Louisiana, on March 1, 1944.
 He graduated with a Bachelor of Arts from the University of Southwestern Louisiana (now University of Louisiana at Lafayette) in 1964 and with a Juris Doctor from Louisiana State University in 1967.
 After graduation, he practiced law, and then served as an assistant to U.S. Representative Edwin Edwards.
-He is also an alumni member of Lambda Chi Alpha fraternity.
+He is also an alumnus member of Lambda Chi Alpha fraternity.

 Congressional career

-Breaux was elected as a Democrat to the 92nd United States Congress in a special election on September 30, 1972, to fill the vacancy created by Edwards' resignation in order to become governor.
+Breaux was elected as a Democrat to the 92nd Congress in a special election on September 30, 1972, to fill the vacancy created by Edwards' resignation in order to become governor.
 Breaux's campaign manager was Ron Faucheux, later a member of the Louisiana House of Representatives.
-At the age of twenty-eight, Breaux was the youngest member of the U.S. House of Representatives.
+At the age of 28, Breaux was the youngest member of the U.S. House of Representatives.
 Breaux was re-elected with ease to the seven succeeding Congresses and served until January 3, 1987.